Project-Sloth/ps-housing/README.md

 7. Delete `qb-apartments/config.lua` references in `qb-spawn`, `qb-multicharacter` and `qb-phone` fxmanifest.lua (and any other scripts that may reference it).

-8. Ensure bl-realtor above ps-housing.
+8. Ensure ps-realtor above ps-housing.

 9. In your server.cfg, add `ensure ox_lib` above all other resources